googleforgames/agones/site/content/en/docs/Reference/gameserverallocation.md

       map:  garden22
   {{< /tab >}}
 {{< /tabpane >}}
+{{% /feature %}}
+{{% feature publishVersion="1.34.0" %}}
+  {{< tab header="required & preferred (deprecated)" lang="yaml" >}}
+apiVersion: "allocation.agones.dev/v1"
+kind: GameServerAllocation
+spec:
+  # Deprecated, use field selectors instead.
+  # GameServer selector from which to choose GameServers from.
+  # Defaults to all GameServers.
+  # matchLabels, matchExpressions, gameServerState and player filters can be used for filtering.
+  # See: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/ for more details on label selectors.
+  # Deprecated, use field selectors instead.
+  required:
+    matchLabels:
+      game: my-game
+    matchExpressions:
+      - {key: tier, operator: In, values: [cache]}
+    # [Stage:Alpha]
+    # [FeatureFlag:PlayerAllocationFilter]
+    # Provides a filter on minimum and maximum values for player capacity when retrieving a GameServer
+    # through Allocation.
+Defaults to no limits.
+    players:
+      minAvailable: 0
+      maxAvailable: 99
+  # Deprecated, use field selectors instead.
+  # An ordered list of preferred GameServer label selectors
+  # that are optional to be fulfilled, but will be searched before the `required` selector.
+  # If the first selector is not matched, the selection attempts the second selector, and so on.
+  # If any of the preferred selectors are matched, the required selector is not considered.
+  # This is useful for things like smoke testing of new game servers.
+  # This also support matchExpressions, gameServerState and player filters.
+  preferred:
+    - matchLabels:
+        agones.dev/fleet: green-fleet
+      # [Stage:Alpha]
+      # [FeatureFlag:PlayerAllocationFilter]
+      players:
+        minAvailable: 0
+        maxAvailable: 99
+    - matchLabels:
+        agones.dev/fleet: blue-fleet
+  # defines how GameServers are organised across the cluster.
+  # Options include:
+  # "Packed" (default) is aimed at dynamic Kubernetes clusters, such as cloud providers, wherein we want to bin pack
+  # resources
+  # "Distributed" is aimed at static Kubernetes clusters, wherein we want to distribute resources across the entire
+  # cluster
+  scheduling: Packed
+  # Optional custom metadata that is added to the game server at allocation
+  # You can use this to tell the server necessary session data
+  metadata:
+    labels:
+      mode: deathmatch
+    annotations:
+      map:  garden22
+  {{< /tab >}}
+{{< /tabpane >}}
+{{% /feature %}}
 The `spec` field is the actual `GameServerAllocation` specification, and it is composed as follows:

 - Deprecated, use `selectors` instead.
 If `selectors` is set, this field will be ignored.